Rolakamin/E-Commerce-Data-Analysis/README.md

 **Interpretation:**
 134,542 rows had missing CustomerID values.
 This could be due to transactions where customers did not provide an ID, incomplete records, or data entry errors.

-To ensure accurate customer-based analysis, these missing values will be replaced with 'Unknown'
+To ensure accurate customer-based analysis, these missing values were replaced with 'Unknown' using the following update query:

-**Replace NULL CustomerID with 'Unknown':**

 ```sql
 UPDATE Ecommerce